robsiegwart/jobappmgr/README.md

-# app-mgr
+# jobappmgr

-A Python command-line program to organize and prepare a resume and cover letter for a job application based on a YAML config file.
+A Python command-line program to organize and prepare a resume and cover letter for a job application based on a YAML configuration file.

-Substitutes the company name and title and an additional paragraph based on the content in the YAML file.
+A specific resume is copied to the publish folder along with a cover letter which has been rendered with the copmany name and job title and an optional additional paragraph.

 ## Usage

-Usage is via the command line interface.
-In your project directory, place the YAML file and edit accordingly.
-Then call the command line program:
+In your project directory, create a YAML file and edit accordingly.
+Then call the command line program with your config file as the argument:

 `jobappmgr <YAML file>`

+After calling this the program reads the config file and copies the resume and cover letter to an output directory within a new directory `Publish` located in the current directory.
+The cover letter is the original .docx which can then be reviewed and further edited.

 ## YAML file options